rickmurdock/notes/BackEnd/BackEndFundamentalsEncyclopedia.md

 # Agile Software Development

-Agile Software Development Manifesto
+## Agile Software Development Manifesto

-Individuals and interactions: self-organization and motivation are an integral part of the collaborative development process.
+* **Individuals and interactions**: self-organization and motivation are an integral part of the collaborative development process.

-Working software: functional software is favored over document presentation during meetings.
+* **Working software**: functional software is favored over document presentation during meetings.

-Customer collaboration: continuous stakeholder and customer involvement is a key aspect of the development process.
+* **Customer collaboration**: continuous stakeholder and customer involvement is a key aspect of the development process.

-Responding to change: Agile Software Development methods are focused on responding and adapting to development changes.
+* **Responding to change**: `Agile Software Development` methods are focused on responding and adapting to development changes.

-Agile Software Development Principles
+## Agile Software Development Principles

-Improve customer satisfaction by delivering software early and continuously.
+1. Improve customer satisfaction by delivering software early and continuously.

-Be receptive to changing requirements throughout the development process.
+2. Be receptive to changing requirements throughout the development process.

-Frequently deliver working software.
+3. Frequently deliver working software.

-Developers should collaborate daily with stakeholders.
+4.Developers should collaborate daily with stakeholders.

-Support motivated individuals.
+5. Support motivated individuals.

-Face-to-face communication is always best.
+6. Face-to-face communication is always best.

-Measure progress by the delivery of working software.
+7. Measure progress by the delivery of working software.

-Stakeholders, developers and users should be able to maintain a constant pace.
+8. Stakeholders, developers and users should be able to maintain a constant pace.

-Focused and continuous attention to technical excellence and good design.
+9. Focused and continuous attention to technical excellence and good design.

-Simplicity is essential.
+10. Simplicity is essential.

-Self-organizing teams produce the designs, requirements, and architectures.
+11. Self-organizing teams produce the designs, requirements, and architectures.

-Regularly self assess the team in order to become more effective and to adjust to new circumstances.
+12. Regularly self assess the team in order to become more effective and to adjust to new circumstances.

-Agile Software Development Terminology
+## Agile Software Development Terminology

 This represents a handful of core terms.
 See references for more.

-Agile Software Development: methods and practices based on the Agile Manifesto, focusing on the development of solutions through the collaboration of self-organizing and cross-functional teams.
+* **Agile Software Development**: methods and practices based on the `Agile Manifesto`, focusing on the development of solutions through the collaboration of self-organizing and cross-functional teams.

-Scrum: framework for the interactive development of complex products.
-Comprised of the product owner, scrum master, and scrum team.
-It is also comprise of iterations and ceremonies.
+* **Scrum**: framework for the interactive development of complex products.
+Comprised of the `product owner`, `scrum master`, and `scrum team`.
+It is also comprise of `iterations` and `ceremonies`.

-Scrum master: responsible for maintaining scrum processes, such as stand-ups, removing obstacles that impede progress, facilitating the self-organization of the team.
+* **Scrum master**: responsible for maintaining `scrum` processes, such as `stand-ups`, removing obstacles that impede progress, facilitating the self-organization of the team.

-Iteration: period of time in which the team produces an increment of completed software, which encompasses the complete lifecycle phases (requirements, design, code and test).
+* **Iteration**: period of time in which the team produces an increment of completed software, which encompasses the complete lifecycle phases (requirements, design, code and test).

-Sprint: scrum term for iteration.
+* **Sprint**: `scrum` term for `iteration`.
 A sprint starts with a sprint planning meeting, it ends with a review and it is followed by a sprint retrospective meeting.

-Velocity: A form of measurement that measures a teams output.
+* **Velocity**: A form of measurement that measures a teams output.

-Fail-fast: rapid deployment of experiments focused gathering the feedback needed to improve software.
+* **Fail-fast**: rapid deployment of experiments focused gathering the feedback needed to improve software.

-Pair programming: two programmers working together on the same code from the one workstation.
+* **Pair programming**: two programmers working together on the same code from the one workstation.
 The 'driver' types the code and the 'navigator' reviews each line of code.
-It is a form of extreme programming.
+It is a form of `extreme programming`.

-Extreme programming: software development framework focused on producing higher quality software.
+* **Extreme programming**: software development framework focused on producing higher quality software.
 Comprised of frequent releases in short development cycles.

-Test Driven Development: process of 1-writing failing automated test cases focuses on improvement or new functionality.
+* **Test Driven Development**: process of 1-writing failing automated test cases focuses on improvement or new functionality.
 2-writing code to make the test pass.
 3-refactoring code.

-Burndown chart: a public chart displaying the total task hours remaining per day.
-It shows backlog progress.
+* **Burndown chart**: a public chart displaying the total task hours remaining per day.
+It shows `backlog` progress.

-Backlog: a collection of tasks and stories to be completed.
+* **Backlog**: a collection of `tasks` and `stories` to be completed.

-Story (user): basic unit of communication and planning between the scrum and the team.
+* **Story (user)**: basic unit of communication and planning between the `scrum` and the `team`.

-Task: description of work to be performed in order to complete a story.
+* **Task**: description of work to be performed in order to complete a `story`.

-Task board: a chart use to organize a team's work by using three columns (at a minimum): "to do", "in progress", and "done".
+* **Task board**: a chart use to organize a team's work by using three columns (at a minimum): "to do", "in progress", and "done".

-Product owner: represents the business stakeholder "voice" to the sprint team
+* **Product owner**: represents the business `stakeholder` "voice" to the `sprint team`.

-Stakeholder: anyone, not pertaining to the team, who has a vested interested in the outcome of the project.
+* **Stakeholder**: anyone, not pertaining to the `team`, who has a vested interested in the outcome of the project.

-Team: a committed group of people working together to produce a product and improve performance over time.
+* **Team**: a committed group of people working together to produce a product and improve performance over time.

-Standup: (scrum ceremony) a team meeting in which story progress is discussed focusing on: 1 - What has been done since yesterday.
+* **Standup**: (`scrum` ceremony) a team meeting in which `story` progress is discussed focusing on: 1 - What has been done since yesterday.
 2 - What is planned for the day.
 3 - What obstacles are blocking progress.

 ---